markdewing/GPU_internals/LLVM_Openmp_offload.md

 Shortened versions, `amdgcn` and `nvptx64` also work.

-There most definitive list is in https://github.com/llvm/llvm-project/blob/main/openmp/libomptarget/CMakeLists.txt
+The most definitive list is in https://github.com/llvm/llvm-project/blob/main/openmp/libomptarget/CMakeLists.txt

 Alternately, `--offload-arch` will work.
 Using `--offload-arch=native` will detect the device architecture.